 A professional negligence claim may arise where there is a common law agreement between a client and professional with the understanding that their duty will be completed according to current professional standards in that profession.

-A professional is anyone whose primary source of income is what they are being paid to perform, rather than performing the task as a hobby.
+A professional is defined under the Wrongs Act 1958 (Vic) as an “individual practicing a profession”.
 Professionals typically are qualified to their occupation through higher-learning, degrees, and certifications, often with a fair level experience.

-While the term “professional” is extensive in nature, common professionals who are held to a level of expectation are doctors, lawyers, engineers, accountants, real estate agents, and financial advisors.
-The occupations have a set standard and professional courtesy that is readily defined within their profession, and accordingly with the locale they practice.
+While the term “professional” is extensive in nature, common professionals who are held to a level of expectation as possessing a particular skill are doctors, lawyers, engineers, accountants, real estate agents, and financial advisors.
+These occupations have a set standard and professional courtesy that is readily defined within their profession, and accordingly with the duties they undertake.

-If a professional does not act within reasonable care and skills, their clients have a legal right for compensation resulting in financial loss to the client.
+If a professional does not act within reasonable care and skills, their clients may have a legal right for compensation.
 A claim for compensation is typically the only way to recover your financial loss.